What's on this page...

-Fans of the Harry Potter movies might recognise the Jacobite from some of the scenes where Harry travels on the Hogwarts Express, and they will definitely recognise the scene where the train puffs its way across the Glenfinnan viaduct, but there’s much more to this journey than Harry Potter.
+Fans of the Harry Potter movies might recognise the Jacobite from some of the scenes where Harry travels on the Hogwarts Express, and they’ll definitely recognise the scene where the train puffs its way across the Glenfinnan viaduct, but there’s much more to this journey than Harry Potter.

 Starting at Fort William you board the train and make your way to your seat in one of the stylish old carriages where the view out the window gives you a glimpse of the mighty Ben Nevis overshadowing the peaceful Highland town.

 If you’re a train buff then you can take a look inside the engine as it’s prepared for departure, or you can simply sit back and relax and take in the scenery outside.
 Just make sure you take the time for frequent looks out the window because once you’re on the move you’ll get the opportunity to enjoy some of the best views in Scotland.